Louis Rooney: Loan spells

 In September 2016, he spent time on loan to National League South club Truro City.
 Rooney made his Truro City debut the next day, playing the whole game, in a 2–1 win over Wealdstone.
 After extending his loan spell until January 2017, Rooney scored his first Truro City goal, in a 2–2 draw against Eastbourne Borough on 22 October 2016.
 After scoring two more goals for the side, Rooney's time at Truro came to an end and returned to his parent club in November 2016 after suffering a hamstring during a match against St Albans City.

 Rooney joined Hartlepool United on loan until the end of the 16/17 season, with the loan transfer being approved within the last minute of the January transfer window.
 He won the man of the match award on his Pools debut, a 1–1 draw with Yeovil Town.
 Several weeks later after making his debut, Rooney set up one of the goals, in a 2–1 loss against Colchester United.
 Although he went on to make seven appearances, Rooney played the rest of the seven matches as a substitute.
 At the end of the 2016–17 season, he returned to his parent club.

+In March 2021, Rooney had ACL surgery, after surgery he played a further 10 games for Truro City FC before undergoing further knee surgery.
+He then made the decision to retire from football.
+After a prolonged rehabilitation he has now re-started his football career.

+In July 2023, Rooney signed for Torpoint Athletic.